 FISHER, R. J., COBLEY, C. S., POTGIETER, I., MOODY, A., NOURI, F., GAYNOR, C., BYRNE, A. and WALKER, M. F., 2016.
 Is Stroke Early Supported Discharge still effective in practice?
 A prospective comparative study: Clinical Rehabilitation Clinical Rehabilitation.
 30(3), 268-276

-SAVIDGE, L., EDWORTHY, R., RESNICK, J., CLARKE, M., BURN, A. and KHALIFA, N., Patient Characteristics and Outcome Measurement in a Low Secure Forensic Hospital Criminal Behaviour and Mental Health.
-(In Press.)
+LONGDON, L., EDWORTHY, R., RESNICK, J., BYRNE, A., CLARKE, M., CHEUNG, N. and KHALIFA, N., Patient Characteristics and Outcome Measurement in a Low Secure Forensic Hospital Criminal Behaviour and Mental Health.

 Modelling the intergenerational transmission of socioeconomic status between individuals over the life course.